Departure Dates for 2025 and 2026

 A fantastic trip to the short Everest base camp with our family with the help of Above The Himalaya Trekking.
 They did a great job to arrange this trip.

-All the thanks go to our guide Basu and porters, Pemba and Temba, who took good care and supported us during our trekking days to Everest base camp till the end of the journey.
+All the thanks go to our guide Basu and porters, Pemba and Temba, who took good care of us and supported us from our trekking days to Everest base camp till the end of the journey.

-Thank you, Puru and the whole team who helped us to make this trip memorable.
+Thank you, Puru, and the whole team who helped us make this trip memorable.

 Amanda Hall